goldspinky/OnceAnHour/README.md

 # OnceAnHour
-A simple idle game written in python.
+A simple idle game written in Python.

 OnceAnHour is written with Python 2.7.